Swepool/txbit-bot/README.md

 # Setup
-Create a `.env` file in root and enter your key & secret created at TxBit.io You can have a look at `.env-example` for referance.
+Create a `.env` file in root and enter your key & secret created at TxBit.io You can have a look at `.env-example` for reference.

 # TODO